optimamodel/optima/README.md

 ## 1.2.
 Installation

 This section describes the steps involved in installing and running Optima.
-Follow the instructions in this section. **Unless you're a developer, you won't need to follow the rest of the instructions.**
+Follow the instructions in this section.

 1. Download and install Anaconda, using default options (https://store.continuum.io/cshop/anaconda/).
  **Make sure you download Python 2.7, not 3.6.**